jovotech/jovo-cli/docs/README.md

 - [`deploy`](https://www.jovo.tech/docs/deploy-command): Deploy to various platforms and services
 - [`get`](https://www.jovo.tech/docs/get-command): Sync your local files with platform files
 - [`update`](https://www.jovo.tech/docs/update-command): Update Jovo packages in your project

+You can also add your own commands.
+Learn more in the [extend the Jovo CLI](#extend-the-jovo-cli) section.

 ## Integrations